 As a robotics engineer, the protagonist in the book relies heavily on being able to code.
 Although a language is not mentioned by name in this novel, Heinlein was fond of FORTRAN in some of his stories — it’s the oldest official programming language and was made commercially available by IBM the year before Heinlein wrote The Door into Summer.
 Or maybe he was thinking of a beta version of LISP which was released the same year he wrote the novel.
 Today, LISP forms part of ROS (Robot Operating System) with Python and C++, a subset of which (I predict) could be referenced in the film.
 It will be interesting to see which it is.
 For a nice overview of robotics programming languages, head over to RobotIQ.

 The coding referred to in the book is for the feedback control systems and Thorsen memory tubes which form the basis of the artificial intelligence utilised by Heinlein’s robots.
 These concepts had been introduced by Heinlein in his 1941 novel Waldo and artificial intelligence and neural networks were revisited with the neuristor in his 1966 novel The Moon is a Harsh Mistress.

-But the main technological thread in The Door into Summer is cryonics — mostly referred to in the novel as cold sleep or suspended animation — where people can enter a contract for their bodies to be reduced to a cold enough state in order to take a one-way trip to the future, mostly it seems to escape something unpalatable in their past — and much to the annoyance of those living in their future who view the constant stream of unsophisticated country bumpkins coming from the past as spoiling their shiny new technologically advanced world.
+But the main technological thread in The Door into Summer is cryonics — mostly referred to in the novel as cold sleep or suspended animation — where people can enter a contract for their bodies to be reduced to a cold enough state in order to take a one-way trip to the future, mostly it seems to escape something unpalatable in their past.
+It is all much to the annoyance of those living in that future who view the constant stream of unsophisticated country bumpkins coming from the past as spoiling their shiny new technologically advanced world.